 Abstract

 The state of Washington is the top apple producer in the United States, contributing over half of the nation’s apples (USDA NASS, 2012).
 Currently, Washington’s climate is ideal for apple growth; however, as the climate continues to change, concerns are rising over the suitability of the region for continued apple cultivation.
 Apple trees require between 400 – 1000 hours between the temperatures of 1.4 – 12.5° C, known as chill hours, to enter dormancy and successfully bloom in the spring.
 The team partnered with the United States Department of Agriculture – Agriculture Research Service (USDA-ARS) who provided the connection and communication with apple growers in Washington.
 Accumulated chill hours and precipitation were identified as key factors contributing to the health and success of apple crops that may change due to climate fluctuations.
 Thus, understanding how climate change may affect these factors will provide apple producers with insights as to how their orchards may be affected in coming years.
 NASA Earth observations from Aqua and Terra Moderate Resolution Imaging Spectroradiometer (MODIS) and Suomi NPP Visible Infrared Imaging Radiometer Suite (VIIRS) were used.
 Accumulated chill hours were calculated for 2003 – 2013 using the Land Surface Temperature products from each sensor.
 Total annual precipitation was calculated for 2003 – 2013 using data from the National Oceanic and Atmospheric Administration (NOAA) Multisensor Precipitation Estimator (MPE).
 Next, future climate model outputs were used to project accumulated chill hours and precipitation to 2065.
-Resultant maps of current and forecasted accumulated chill hours, as well as maps of current and forecasted precipitation, benefit orchard managers by detailing regions that are currently optimal for apple production and how those regions will shift with forecasted changes in climate.
+The resultant maps of current and forecasted accumulated chill hours, as well as maps of current and forecasted precipitation, will benefit orchard managers by detailing regions that are currently optimal for apple production and how those regions will shift with forecasted changes in climate.

 Community Concerns

-With impending climate fluctuations, temperature and precipitation trends will change in Washington, resulting in possible negative impacts on apple harvests.
+With impending climate fluctuations, temperature and precipitation trends will change in the state of Washington, resulting in possible negative impacts on apple harvests.

-If winter temperatures rise there could be a reduction in accumulated chill hours for locations where apples are currently grown, which could negatively affect the apple trees’ dormancy and spring bloom
+If winter temperatures rise there could be a reduction in accumulated chill hours for locations where apples are currently grown, which could negatively affect the apple trees’ dormancy and spring bloom.

 If summer temperatures increase, the demand for irrigation resources may expand, which could raise the cost of apple production.